 “It is said that you cannot build something on nothing.
 If you don’t fix the local government administration, you will just go round and round.”

 He said the ongoing constitution amendment by the National Assembly would address some of the challenges faced in the country.

 “Local government leaders must at all times strive towards a culture of service and the practice of excellence.
 You must respect the rule of law.
 Part of that means ensuring that the legislative arm of local government administration performs its separate functions without undue executive interference.

 “For too long, we have avoided the hard conversations about our nation’s future.
 We cannot afford to do that anymore.
 I assure you all that the 9th House of Representatives will not waiver from our commitment to take whatever legislative actions are necessary to achieve the highest ambitions we have for Nigeria.

-In his remarks, the Minister of Special Duties and Inter Government Affairs, Senator George Akume has disclosed that the Federal Government had approved the establishment of Micro Enterprises in the 774 Local Government Areas of the country in order to ameliorate the effects of harsh economic situation in the country
+In his remarks, the Minister of Special Duties and Inter Government Affairs, Senator George Akume disclosed that the Federal Government had approved the establishment of Micro Enterprises in the 774 Local Government Areas of the country in order to ameliorate the effects of harsh economic situation in the country

-In his remarks, the ALGON Natiional President, Hon Kolade David Alabi called for full Democratization of the Local Government Administration in the country and contained in the Constitution to be able to deliver the dividends of democracy to the populace
+In his remarks, the ALGON Natiional President, Hon Kolade David Alabi called for full democratization of the Local Government Administration in the country and contained in the Constitution to be able to deliver the dividends of democracy to the populace

 Hon Alabi assured that the five strategic pillars and action of the Association would guide its running in the next five years and urged the National Assembly to assist in the final resolution of Local Government Administration Autonomy in the ongoing review of the 1999 Constitution.